Forensic Jokes & Legal Jokes

 Barrister: What school did you go to?

-Barrister to witness: When you came out of the pub you were as drunk as a judge, weren’t you?
+Barrister to witness: When you came out of the pub you were as drunk as a sailor, weren’t you?

-Judge to barrister: Mr Fotheringham, you ought to be aware that the phrase is ‘as drunk as a lord’
+Judge to barrister: Miss Fotheringham, you ought to be aware that the phrase is ‘as drunk as a lord’

 Barrister: Yes my lord